FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes Special Council Meeting - Full Meeting of Limerick City and County Council - 10th April 2018.md

 received from the Mayor disclosing an interest in this matter.
 In accordance with Section 177

-of the Local Government Act, 2001, as amended, and the Code of Conduct for Councillors, the--- 2
+of the Local Government Act, 2001, as amended, and the Code of Conduct for Councillors, the
+---
+2

 Mayor would therefore be exempting himself from the Special Meeting and the Deputy